 These are all pure greens, and they become darker in shade as intensity is reduced, until one may reach a pure green so dark that it is almost black.
-There are, of course, paler greens than any of these, but these can only be created by the addition of both red light and blue light to the mix—this is because high intensities of green, red and blue light combined together, alters the final tone in the direction of white light.
+There are, of course, paler greens than any of these, but these can only be created by the addition of both red light and blue light to the mix—this is because high intensities of green, red, and blue light combined together, alter the final tone in the direction of white light.
 We will see this effect in the next section.

 In each case, the intensity of green light is at its maximum, so the tone of the end hue is predominantly and clearly green.
 However, as we go through the three tones illustrated, the intensity of red and blue light gradually increases from 40% to 60% to 80%.

-In all the other tones illustrated on this page, proportions of red and blue light are varied to illustrate how each of these primary colours affects the final tone of hues in which green is dominant.
-First we will look at combinations of green and red light, and then we will look at combinations of green and blue light.
+In all the other tones illustrated in this article, proportions of red and blue light are varied to illustrate how each of these primary colours affects the final tone of hues in which green is dominant.
+First, we will look at combinations of green and red light, and then we will look at combinations of green and blue light.

 In the first tone, we can immediately see the influence of red.
 Although the shade is quite dark (because green is at an intensity of only 50%), there is a distinct tint.
-In fact, equal proportions of red and green creates yellow in the RGB system, so this could theoretically be described as a very dark yellow.
-However, there is an obvious similarity to the colour of green olives here, so we call this 'Olive Green' - a very ancient name which dates back at least to the late Middle Ages.
+In fact, equal proportions of red and green create yellow in the RGB system, so this could theoretically be described as a very dark yellow.
+However, there is an obvious similarity to the colour of green olives here, so we call this olive green—a very ancient name which dates back at least to the late Middle Ages.